zzunyang/KLQD/README.md

 # KLQD Dataset
-The KLQD Dataset is a dataset of korean legal question-answering.
+KLQD(Korean Legal Question-Answering Dataset) is a dataset constructed by collecting and processing data from legal web platforms in South Korea.